HarperTattooDev/HarperTattooDev/README.md

 <h2>📄Certifications</h2>

-- [HTML "An understanding of the core concepts of websites and the HTML knowledge required to create web pages."](https://i.imgur.com/W3qr8fn.png)
+- [HTML: An understanding of the core concepts of websites and the HTML knowledge required to create web pages.](https://i.imgur.com/W3qr8fn.png)

 <h2>📺 Popular YouTube Videos</h2>